open-power/skiboot/doc/opal-api/opal-handle-interrupt.rst

 OPAL_HANDLE_INTERRUPT
 =====================

-The host OS must pass all interrupts in ``ibm,opal/opal-interrupts`` in the device tree to OPAL.
+The host OS must pass all interrupts in the `opal-interrupts` property of :ref:`device-tree/ibm,opal` in the device tree to OPAL.

 An example dt snippet is: